Fighting the Epidemic:

 Overdoses have killed more than 900,000 people in the United States since 1999, according to the United States Centers for Disease Control.
 Eighty-two percent of those deaths were related to synthetic opioids, which research shows have been over-prescribed for pain management.
 Multiple legal settlements showed that dishonest and illegal practices by companies that make and distribute synthetic opioids fueled the opioid epidemic.

-Around five years ago, Dennis Scanlon, director of the Center for Health Care and Policy Research and distinguished professor of health policy and administration, was sitting at his office desk when the phone rang.
+Around six years ago, Dennis Scanlon, director of the Center for Health Care and Policy Research and distinguished professor of health policy and administration, was sitting at his office desk when the phone rang.
 The call was from a member of the Florida Attorney General’s office.
 Florida—along with Pennsylvania—was part of a 46-state lawsuit against pharmaceutical manufacturers and distributors for their role in creating the opioid epidemic in the United States.
 Attorneys General nationwide were looking for experts on related topics and many reached out to Scanlon because of his extensive research on the economics of health care and health policy.

 BILLION DOLLAR SETTLEMENT WITH 46 STATES